 We are exposed to market risk related to changes in interest rates.
-As of June 30, 2016, we had cash and cash equivalents, and available-for-sale investments totaling of \$96.6 million.
+As of March 31, 2017, we had cash and cash equivalents, and available-for-sale investments totaling of \$61.9 million.
 We invest our excess cash in investment-grade, interest-bearing securities.
 The primary objective of our investment activities is to preserve principal and liquidity.
 To achieve this objective, we invest in money market funds, U.S. treasury and high quality marketable debt instruments of corporations and financial institutions, government sponsored and asset backed securities with contractual maturity dates of less than two years.
-If interest rates were to increase instantaneously and uniformly by 100 basis points, compared to interest rates as of December 31, 2015, the increase would not have had a material effect on the fair market value of our portfolio.
+If interest rates were to increase instantaneously and uniformly by 100 basis points, compared to interest rates as of December 31, 2016, the increase would not have had a material effect on the fair market value of our portfolio.

-We do not believe that our cash, cash equivalents and available-for-sale investments have significant risk of default or illiquidity.
-While we believe our cash and cash equivalents do not contain excessive risk, we cannot provide absolute assurance that in the future our available-for-sale investments will not be subject to adverse changes in market value.
+We do not believe that our cash, cash equivalents and investments have significant risk of default or illiquidity.
+While we believe our cash and cash equivalents do not contain excessive risk, we cannot provide absolute assurance that in the future our investments will not be subject to adverse changes in market value.
 In addition, we maintain significant amounts of cash and cash equivalents at one or more financial institutions that are in excess of federally insured limits.